MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 ---
-title: Deploy Azure Stack - PowerShell | Microsoft Docs
+title: Deploy ASDK from the command line using Powershell | Microsoft Docs
-description: In this article, you install the ASDK from the command line using PowerShell.
+description: Learn how to install the ASDK from the command line using PowerShell.
 services: azure-stack
 documentationcenter: ''
 author: justinha